pdobsan/oama/Readme.md

 ### Precompiled binaries

-Each release contains a few precompiled binaries of `oama`.
-Currently, Linux/x86_64, Linux/aarch64(arm64) and FreeBSD/amd64 executables are provided.
+Each release comes with a few precompiled static binaries of `oama`.
 Select the version you want to download from [releases](https://github.com/pdobsan/oama/releases).

 #### Archlinux